 - Add quick view buttons to the product table or on the main shop page using the WooCommerce Quick View Pro plugin to let customers add variations to their cart without navigating to the single product page.

 - Let wholesale buyers quickly add product variations to their cart and purchase variations in bulk using WooCommerce Bulk Variations.
+As we've seen, you can also use this plugin to manage variations in bulk - even if you don't want to use the grid layout in the front end.

 - Manage multiple variations like a pro using the WooCommerce Product Add-Ons plugin in combination with WooCommerce’s variations feature.